ethereum/homestead-guide/source/account-management.rst

   > eth wallet import <file> //Import a presale wallet.

-.. note:: the 'account import' option can only be used to import generic key file. the 'wallet import' option can only be used to import a presale wallet.
+..
+Note:: the 'account import' option can only be used to import generic key file. the 'wallet import' option can only be used to import a presale wallet.

 It is also possible to access keys management from the integrated console (using the built-in console or geth attach):